-While some of the construction has reduced the aforementioned habitat type in certain work area vicinities, the programmatic results demonstrate an overall net gain of this habitat type (i.e., increased AAHUs) within the MMR.
+While some of the construction has reduced the aforementioned habitat type in certain work area vicinities, the results demonstrate an overall net gain of this habitat type (i.e., increased AAHUs) within the MMR.
 This outcome is largely due to the construction activity completed at the Vancill Towhead work area - primarily the construction of the innovative S-dike structures.
-This work seemingly transforms a relatively large portion of low-quality MCB habitat into high-quality MCB habitat.
+This work seemingly transforms a relatively large portion of low-quality MCB habitat into highquality MCB habitat.
 The structures have achieved their desired effect of helping maintain the navigation channel and reducing the need for channel maintenance dredging, while simultaneously diverting flow bankward and creating a myriad of flow patterns and depositional areas.
 The S-dike structures created a large swath of the specific habitat type that was identified in the SEIS as potentially being significantly impacted from the continued construction of the overall Project.
 This is not completely surprising as the Vancill Towhead reach was extensively coordinated with the natural resource agencies and consisted of both dike shortening and the placement of what were modeled to be environmentally friendly structures.
-This resulted in an overall net gain in AAHUs for the evaluated construction activities (Table 1)
+The design was implemented in this area to avoid and minimize known impacts at that time, but as the model results show, the design also avoided and minimized, and inadvertently enhanced, the MCB habitat identified in the SEIS as a potentially significant impact for the entire Project that could not be avoided and minimized and thus possibly result in the consideration of compensatory mitigation for the entire Project.
+This resulted in an overall net gain in AAHUs for the evaluated construction activities for the entire Project (Table 1).

-The details and process described above represent the District's initial assessment of the potential compensatory mitigation for the Regulating Works Project described in the SEIS.
-As committed to in the SSEAs, the District has evaluated the impacts to MCB habitat for the five most recently completed construction activities carried out under the Project.
-More specifically, the impacts to shallow to moderate-depth, moderate-to high-velocity habitat have been evaluated and quantified using the Chub Model.
-Given the results of this initial assessment, compensatory mitigation is not currently warranted.
-However, post-construction AAHUs are subject to change in light of new information gathered through monitoring efforts, which may result in a reevaluation of compensatory mitigation resulting from the impacts of these work areas.
-Further, the District will continue to evaluate the programmatic impact of future Project construction utilizing the Chub Model and the process discussed herein.
+The details and process described above represent the District's initial assessment of the impacts to shallow to moderate-depth, moderate-to high-velocity habitat within specific work areas completed for the Regulating Works Project described in the SEIS and as committed to in the work areas' SSEAs.
+Given the results of this initial assessment, compensatory mitigation for the Regulating Works Project is not currently warranted.
+However, post-construction AAHUs are subject to change in light of new information gathered through monitoring efforts, which may result in a reevaluation of compensatory mitigation resulting from the impacts of these work areas to the overall Project.
+Further, the District will continue to evaluate the impacts of future Project construction utilizing the Chub Model and the process discussed herein.
 Based upon the analyses completed as part of the SEIS and this initial assessment of the completed SSEAs, the District still anticipates that compensatory mitigation will need to be considered moving forward, and will thus proceed accordingly and plan feasible mitigation actions (described below), so they will be ready for execution if deemed appropriate for the circumstances moving forward.